bliztafree/webdev/test/Services/LoadTest/readme.md

   </Servers>
 ```

-Modify the **ServiceManifest.xml** files of the eShop SF Services and set the **UseLoadTest** environment variable to True.
+Modify the **ServiceManifest.xml** files of the bliztafree SF Services and set the **UseLoadTest** environment variable to True.
 This setting enables the load tests to bypass authorization in api services.

 <p>
 <img src="../../../img/loadtests/sfmanifestsettings.png">
 <p>

-Deploy the SF services. **PLEASE** Read our [SF deployment guide for Linux](./../../../deploy/az/servicefabric/LinuxContainers/readme.md) And [SF deployment guide for Windows](./../../../deploy/az/servicefabric/WindowsContainers/readme.md) to know about how to deploy eshop on SF.
+Deploy the SF services. **PLEASE** Read our [SF deployment guide for Linux](./../../../deploy/az/servicefabric/LinuxContainers/readme.md) And [SF deployment guide for Windows](./../../../deploy/az/servicefabric/WindowsContainers/readme.md) to know about how to deploy bliztafree on SF.

 ## Set a Kubernetes environment